mealmate-ai/mealmate-cmsi401/backend/README.md

 ## Run the Application

-1. In the terminal: `python app.py`
+1. In the terminal: `python3 app.py`